Dyzio18/Dyzio18/README.md

 # Hello world 👋

-My name is Patrick, I'm from Poland.
-I working as a frontend developer mostly in JavaScript, React, Node.js.
-Currently I working on [selfcodehero.com](http://selfcodehero.com/) - gamification engine and [eqchange.pl](https://eqchange.pl) - app to swap thinks in hyperlocal comunities.
-Still working on that but stay soon.
-Visit my [website](https://dyzio.me) for a more information.

-🍀🍀🍀

-I greet you, good luck!
+Hey there, developers!
+My name is Patrick, and I'm a frontend developer based in Poland or working remotly.
+With my expertise in JavaScript/TypeScript, React, and Node.js, I specialize in building responsive and engaging front-end interfaces.
+I'm currently working on two exciting projects: selfcodehero.com, a gamification engine, and eqchange.pl, a hyperlocal swapping app.
+So, please check out my repositories to see some of my projects in action, and visit my website, dyzio.me, for more information.
+Thanks for stopping by, and happy coding! 🚀👨‍💻